I've decided to have another go at Suzy Jimmy Falls on

 From my vantage point atop the bluff, Richland Creek is over 400 feet below.
 That's 400 feet down to Suzy Jimmy and 400 feet back up, I had better think about this a little.
 While sitting on a convenient downed tree

-near the vista I have some lunch and
+near the vista I have lunch and

-come to the conclusion I may have bit off
+come to the conclusion I may have bit off more than I can chew.
+If I

 head back from here, once again I fail to see Suzy Jimmy Falls but maybe I’ll